Documentation Index

 Pinning Columns

-You can pin columns so they stay fixed while you scroll:
+You can pin columns so they stay fixed while you scroll:- Select (checkbox) is pinned on the left by default.

 - Actions (e.g. View, Delete) is pinned on the right by default.